corlinp/2x-todo/README.md

 ## 🔒 Security

-- Row Level Security (RLS) ensures users only see their own todos
+- Row Level Security (RLS) ensures users only see their own todos and todos assigned to them
 - Secure authentication with Supabase Auth
 - Real-time subscriptions are user-scoped
+- Assignment permissions: only todo creators can assign todos to others

 ## 🤝 Contributing